artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/verilatorSIM_RVfpga-ViDBo/README.md

 1. Download the whole RVfpga-sim-addons folder as well as [RVfpga: Understanding Computer Architecture](https://university.imgtec.com/rvfpga-download-page-en/).

-2. Move the src folder containing the RVfpga System into the RVfpga-sim-addons folder.
+2. Copy the src folder containing the RVfpga System into the RVfpga-sim-addons folder.

 3. In a terminal, go into the RVfpga-sim-addons folder and apply the provided patch to the src folder by running the following command: